u-an-i/Globe/distributables/Readme.txt

 (around 4096 latin characters) are supported, key may not contain a % character

-raster tile maps of any service is supported when service delivers 256x256 sized JPEGs service url identifies map tiles by a z/x/y scheme service url does not contain a % character
+raster tile maps of any service are supported when service delivers 256x256 sized JPEGs service url identifies map tiles by a z/x/y scheme service url does not contain a % character